-By contrast, Buddhist aesthetics emphasizes the cultivation of perception, ethical qualities, and inner transformation, wherein aesthetic value arises from compassion, mindfulness, and lived spiritual practice rather than from external objects alone (Bahm 1957, 250; Kraft 1992; Lee et al. 2013; Patnaik 2017).
-Bahm (1957) pioneered the study of Buddhist aesthetics by foregrounding the centrality of cultivating wisdom (prajñā) and compassion (karuṇā) on the path to enlightenment.
-In Buddhist thought, aesthetic engagement extends beyond visual or material forms to encompass the practitioner’s mental and sensory experience.
-Such scholars as Cooper (2017) highlight how qualities such as compassion exert a “magnetic” pull that guides ethical and meditative development (129–136).
-Similarly, Plate (2012) examines how meditation shapes aesthetic experience, while Song and Qin (2019) identify core principles in appreciating Buddhist artifacts, including realization, attentiveness, and responsiveness to materiality.
-Despite these contributions, research on how individual practitioners’ emotions and perceptions with the visual representations of Pure Land art remain limited.
+Buddhist thought approaches these issues differently.
+What we might call “Buddhist aesthetics” emphasizes the cultivation of perception, ethical qualities, and inner transformation, where aesthetic value arises from compassion, mindfulness, and lived spiritual practice rather than from external objects alone (Bahm 1957, 250; Kraft 1992; Lee et al. 2013; Patnaik 2017).
+Bahm (1957) highlighted the centrality of cultivating prajñā (wisdom) and karuṇā (compassion) on the path to awakening, suggesting that the “beautiful” in Buddhism is inseparable from the transformation of greed, hatred, and delusion.
+Recent work connects aesthetic experience more explicitly with ethical and contemplative cultivation: Cooper (2017, 129–36) argues that compassion exerts a “magnetic” pull that guides ethical and meditative development; Plate (2012) examines how meditation shapes aesthetic experience, and Song and Qin (2019) identify realization, attentiveness, and responsiveness to materiality as core principles in appreciating Buddhist images and ritual objects.
+Yet, despite these contributions, there has been limited analysis of how individual practitioners’ emotions and perceptions interact with Pure Land images and narratives in concrete meditative contexts.
+Addressing this gap allows us to link theories of perception directly to Pure Land practice, where visualization, hearing the Buddha’s name, and bodily responses are central to the cultivation of faith and aspiration.

-Sutras and commentaries of the Pure Land, however, describe practitioners of different ranks engaging with Amitābha and the Pure Land in distinct ways.
-For example, the Larger Sukhāvatīvyūha categorizes aspirants into higher, middle, and lower grades based on their capacities for aspiration, practice, and faith.
-Higher-rank aspirants actively seek enlightenment, recollect Amitābha, and perform meritorious deeds, whereas lower-rank practitioners primarily rely on faith in the teachings.
-While the two higher ranks of people should (1) aspire to the Bodhi mind, (2) vow to be reborn in the Pure Land, (3) recollect the Amitābha, and (4) perform good deeds, the lower rank of people who do not (4) perform good deeds should (5) have faith in the teachings relating to the Pure Land.
-The latter is not a must for all people, but a skillful means by faith for the lowest rank of aspirants.
-Pure Land practice is arguably not purely a belief system.
-These variations of ranks of people in the text illustrate how Pure Land practices cultivate aesthetic sensibilities—joy, reverence, and emotional attune to the divine—across different levels of capacity.
+Pure Land scriptures themselves already differentiate how practitioners of varying capacities engage perceptually and affectively with Amitābha and his land.
+The Larger Sukhāvatīvyūha classifies aspirants into higher, middle, and lower grades based on their capacities for aspiration, practice, and faith.
+Higher-rank aspirants actively seek enlightenment, arouse the Bodhi mind, recollect Amitābha, and perform meritorious deeds; lower‑grade aspirants rely more heavily on entrusting faith and the Buddha’s vows.
+While the higher and middle grades are encouraged to (1) aspire to the Bodhi mind, (2) vow to be reborn in the Pure Land, (3) recollect Amitābha, and (4) perform good deeds, the lowest grade is often described as relying especially on(5) have faith in the Pure Land teachings when other practices are weak or absent.
+In this way, faith is presented as a compassionate upāya particularly suited for those of lesser capacity, rather than as an exclusive path for all.
+Pure Land practice thus emerges not merely as a doctrinal system, but as a graded pedagogy in which distinct combinations of aspiration, recollection, ethical conduct, and faith foster joy, reverence, and emotional attunement to Amitābha across different levels of ability.

-There are different formulations of the requirements found in the Indian scriptures.
-For instance, the Smaller Sukhāvatīvyūha does not explicitly mention the teaching of (1) aspiring to the Bodhi mind but encourages all practitioners to (2) perform good deeds and (3) recollect Amitābha, and it does not differentiate these practices according to different spiritual capacities.
-The requirement of (4) having faith in the teaching of the Pure Land is not consistently mentioned across different sections of the texts (Müller 1894, Part 2, 98–102).
-Moreover, the citations above demonstrate variations in how the scriptures equate “faith in Pure Land teachings” with “faith in Amitābha alone,” as well as how “recollection” is sometimes equated with “invoking Amitābha’s name.
+The Smaller Sukhāvatīvyūha presents a related but not identical pattern.
+It does not explicitly formulate the arousing of the Bodhi mind in the same way, though it encourages practitioners to do good and to recollect Amitābha.
+It also does not consistently differentiate these practices according to graded capacities (Müller 1894, Part 2, 98–102).
+Across these texts, “faith in the teachings of the Pure Land” and “faith in Amitābha” are sometimes treated as overlapping, and “recollection” can be expressed as concentrated visualization or as repeated invocation of Amitābha’s name.
+These variations suggest that Pure Land sources themselves offer a nuanced repertoire of affective‑perceptual practices, rather than a single, uniform model.